x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 ## Shutting down DAG members
 <a name="Sh"> </a>

-The Exchange 2013 high availability solution is integrated with the Windows shutdown process.
+Exchange high availability solution is integrated with the Windows shutdown process.
 If an administrator or application initiates a shutdown of a Windows server in a DAG that has a mounted database that's replicated to one or more DAG members, the system attempts to activate another copy of the mounted database prior to allowing the shutdown process to complete.

 However, this new behavior doesn't guarantee that all of the databases on the server being shut down will experience a `lossless` activation.
 As a result, it's a best practice to perform a server switchover prior to shutting down a server that's a member of a DAG.

 ## Installing updates on DAG members
 <a name="In"> </a>

-Installing Microsoft Exchange Server 2013 updates on a server that's a member of a DAG is a relatively straightforward process.
+Installing Exchange updates on a server that's a member of a DAG is a relatively straightforward process.
 When you install an update on a server that's a member of a DAG, several services are stopped during the installation, including all Exchange services and the Cluster service.
 The general process for applying updates to a DAG member is as follows:

 1. Use the steps described above to put the DAG member in maintenance mode.